New South Wales XPT: Formations

 Initially, all services operated with five carriage sets.
 Following the purchase of extra carriages, this was increased to seven.
 In 1998, each set was reduced to six carriages.
-In 2001, all were reduced to five carriages outside of school holiday periods.
-Today, XPTs operate with four carriages to Dubbo (formed from the country end as XL, XBR, XF and XFH), and five (formed from the country end as XAM, XL, XBR, XF and XFH) on the North Coast and Melbourne services, with six during peak times when an extra XF is added (formed from the country end as XAM, XL, XBR, XF, XF and XFH) The Dubbo set can operate with one power car if required, with the power car turned at its destination.
+During 2001, all were reduced to five carriages outside of school holiday periods.
+Presently, XPTs operate with four carriages to Dubbo (formed from the country end as XL, XBR, XF and XFH), and five (formed from the country end as XAM, XL, XBR, XF and XFH) on the North Coast and Melbourne services, with six during peak times when an extra XF is added (formed from the country end as XAM, XL, XBR, XF, XF and XFH) The Dubbo set can operate with one power car if required, with the power car turned at its destination.

-Carriage coding, features and numbers are as follows:
+Depot

 The XPT fleet is maintained at the XPT Service Centre, a purpose built depot south of Sydenham station within the confines of the Meeks Road Triangle.
 All work is performed here except for wheel reprofiling which is performed on a wheel lathe at Flemington Maintenance Depot.